Ratonero Valenciano: Description

 According to the breed standard, the coat should be short, no longer than 2 cm in length.
 The most common markings are tricolor, with the colors dominating the white portion of the coat.
 Other markings include black and tan, brown and white, and brown and tan.
 The standard conformation show size for these dogs are 30–40 cm for males at the withers, and 29–38 cm for females.
 The ideal size is listed as 36 cm and 33 cm respectively.
 Both sexes weight ranges are the same, ideally 4–8 kg.

 The breed standard describes them as tailless dogs, and states that any tail should be cropped either "without respecting any vertebra or just the first".

-Temperament
+Use

-The dogs continue to be used in hunting, specifically for rabbits.
+The dogs are used in hunting, specifically for rabbits.